tanberry/learnings/gitmagic.md

 ## Using aliases

-1. Open your terminals config file `~/.zshrc` file by running this command:
+1. Open your terminal's bash file (for Macs it's `~/.zshrc`) by running this command:

 `vi ~/.zshrc`